 What You Should Know About Graduating From College in Utah

 In order to maximize the earning potential of your college degree, it’s important to look at the industries and companies that are growing in your state and attempt to match your field of study with market trends.
-According to a report from October 2020, the top five industries that showed the biggest positive changes in growth in Utah were trade, transportation and utilities; goods-producing services; government; professional and business services; and education and health services.
+According to a report from October 2021, the industries that showed the biggest positive changes in growth in Utah include leisure and hospitality, education and health services, and transportation and warehousing.

-For those looking for employment with a college degree, the five fastest-growing careers in Utah are software developers, market research analysts and marketing specialists, operations research analysts, credit counselors, and hydrologists.
+For those looking for employment with a bachelor’s degree, the five fastest-growing careers in Utah are data scientists, information security analysts, software developers, statistical assistants, and construction managers.

-The biggest employers in the state come from the list of the top 50 largest employers in Utah, and these include University of Utah Health, Arup Blood Svc, ICON Health & Fitness Inc, Century Link, and more.
+Reviewing the largest 150 employers in Utah will give you a sense of the types of job opportunities that are available in this state.
+These employers include University of Utah Health, Arup Blood Svc, ICON Health & Fitness Inc, Century Link, and more.

 Financial aid programs, both federal and state, are available to help pay for college and can come in the form of grants, scholarships, and other types of aid.
 Here we’ve listed some resources to help you find financial aid in Utah.